evisgod/game/README.md

 REST API's created corresponding to each and every function of the game w.r.t. domain like GameController, MoveController and PlayerController.

 I tried to keep it simple and stupid covering almost every features of the game.
-Also provided addditional REST API's to support admin like move-count, last-move in a game.
+Also provided addditional REST API's for admin to check games, move-count, last-move in a game.

 Once a game server is started and both players joined a game using their own instance, first player will trigger the move by sending a random number to second player over REST API and same things follows w.r.t. to Move event until number reaches `1`.